 A solid foundation in high school biology, chemistry, and math usually provides the groundwork for medical laboratory science education.
 A career as a medical laboratory professional requires completion of either a bachelors degree, an associate degree program integrating general education, science and medical laboratory science courses; or, a shorter certificate program that focuses on technical courses.
 To learn more visit: http://www.ascls.org/what-is-a-medical-laboratory-science-professional

-The Bureau of Labor Statistics of the U.S. Department of Labor projects that the employment of medical laboratory technicians and scientists will increase by 14% through the year 2016.
-According to Jobs Rated Almanac, medical laboratory science has 25% job growth and good job security.
-Among health related professions, it currently ranks #3.
-In 2008, the median salary for medical laboratory technicians was about $38,400, and $47,840 annually for medical laboratory scientists, based on geographic location.
+The Bureau of Labor Statistics of the U.S. Department of Labor projects that the employment of medical laboratory technicians and scientists will grow by 11% from 2018 to 2028.
+In 2018, the median salary for medical laboratory technicians and medical laboratory scientists was $52,300, based on geographic location.
 Currently there is a shortage in many parts of the country guaranteeing employment and higher salaries for graduates.

 Know a Super Medical Laboratory Professional?
 Nominate your Medical Laboratory Hero for the Cardinal Health “urEssential Laboratory Professional of the Year Award”

 Medical Laboratory Professionals at work in the Medical Laboratory

 Image Source:http://www.publicdomainfiles.com/ with many image sources coming from men and women serving in the Air Force/Army/Navy in the role of Medical Laboratory Professionals.
 Thank you for your service!

 The mission of ASCLS is to make a positive impact in health care through leadership that will assure excellence in the practice of laboratory medicine.